 Select the part (or optionally the keyframe) you want to edit.

-To open the Ambience settings for a part, click Settings.
+To apply ambience settings to a part, click Settings.

 Creating Time-lapse Videos with Ambience Settings